 Perl is a feature-rich programming language with over 30 years of development.

-Perl was introduced in 1987, as a language for Unix, by Larry Wall.
-It quickly grew in popularity as it was beginner friendly yet highly versatile.
+Perl was introduced in 1987, as a scripting language for Unix by Larry Wall.
+It quickly grew in popularity as it was beginner-friendly yet highly versatile.
 The Swiss Army Knife of programming languages in the early 2000s, everyone believed Perl may be listed among the top languages in years to come.
 Perl was designed for newbies.
-The idea behind Perl was that anyone could learn it, anyone could master it, and anyone could use it to create an amazing result.
+The idea behind Perl was that anyone could learn Perl and use it to create an amazing result.

-Perl had a number of features that gave it the advantage over the market when starting out.
+Perl had a number of high-level language features that gave it an advantage over the market when starting out.
 For one, it had a sort of “cult following” of users that could create amazing code using Perl.
 The results of their creations were so impressive that it inspired the rise of Perl on the market.
 Perl also had a CPAN, or Comprehensive Perl Archive Network, allowing users to write code and share it in the Perl community.
-Thus, Perl became a forerunner in open-source technology — a technology that is released under an open license, allowing anyone and everyone to add, change, and improve upon the item, be it a programming language, text editor or others.
+Thus, Perl became a forerunner in open-source technology—a technology that is released under an open license, allowing anyone and everyone to add, change, and improve upon the item, be it a programming language, text editor or others.

-Perl today is now what makes up the core of many websites, as well as the toolboxes for other programming languages.
+Perl today now makes up the core of many websites and web applications, as well as the toolboxes for other programming languages, and holds an important spot in web development.
 The language boasts versatility, allowing users to code several different ways for that same effect with its motto “there’s more than one way to do it.”
 Perl offers a long-standing community and databases that make it the foundation for a number of websites and functions in other languages.

 However, Perl is seeing some tight competition from a newer rival, Python.
 Python is rising in user popularity by a staggering extent.
 Let’s take a closer look and see if it might be a more apt choice for you too.